Fanman03/AssetManager/README.md

 All that's needed to run the app is an empty MongoDB database named `asset-db` containing a collection named `assets`.

 Once the app connects to your database, it will insert a few example items.
 Feel free to check them out for ideas, or delete them and start from scratch.

+## Adding Images
+Images are stored in [this git repo](https://github.com/Fanman03/asset-images).
+Images can be added by opening a pull request with the new images.
+Please ensure images meet the following requirements: PNG of the item with a transparent background, 512x512px.